SAN-Net: Learning Generalization to Unseen Sites for Stroke Lesion Segmentation with Self-Adaptive Normalization: Methodology

-Our goal is to train a segmentation model that can not only perform very well but can also generalize well to an unseen site.
-Therefore, our total loss function for optimizing \methodname is defined for one sample as follows:
+Our goal is to train a segmentation model that not only performs well but also generalizes well to unseen sites.
+Therefore, the total loss function for optimizing \methodname is defined for one sample as follows: